-IBM (Independent Beam Management): A UE that supports inter-band CA with IBM selects its DL Rx beam(s) for all CCs in each configured band based on DL reference signals measurements made in that band.
+IBM (Independent Beam Management): A UE that supports inter-band CA with IBM selects its DL and UL beam(s) for all CCs in each configured band based on DL reference signals measurements made in that band.

 Inter-band carrier aggregation: Carrier aggregation of component carriers in different operating bands.